 - Don’t store your Instant Pot with the cover on.
-Instead, remove the silicon ring or store it with the cover upside down so that the silicon ring doesn’t get “fatigued” over time and maintains it’s spongy properties for a good seal when cooking.
-It is sort of like storing a classic car in the garage, when you put it up on blocks instead of sitting on the ground and flattening the tires.
+Instead, remove the silicon ring or store it with the cover upside down so that the silicone ring doesn’t get “fatigued” over time and maintains its spongy properties for a good seal when cooking.
+It is sort of like storing a classic car in the garage when you put it up on blocks instead of sitting on the ground and flattening the tires.
 (OK guys, you can come back in the kitchen now that we are discussing classic car storage.)

 Now how about a recipe? 🙂